Check coronavirus information for postgraduate researchers to see changes to policy and procedure due to the outbreak of COVID-19.

 There is no guarantee that you will be able to extend your programme, especially if the unexpected circumstances could have been remedied with a Leave of Absence at an earlier stage.

 Extensions to submission are normally limited to a maximum of six months.
 In exceptionally compelling circumstances, a longer extension of up to one year may be granted.
+An extension to submission request will not be considered until you are within three months of your submission deadline.

 Multiple extensions exceeding a total period of two years will not normally be granted.